walkingshamrock/cmp-comment/README.md

 ## Requirements
 - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/walkingshamrock/cmp-comment).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.